efornara/jbit/dists/bin/template/README.txt

 win32/
-  jbit.exe - The native version of JBit for Windows. io2sim.exe - JBit IO2 Simulator for Windows (MicroIO only for now).
+  jbit.exe - The native version of JBit for Windows. io2sim.exe - JBit IO2 Simulator for Windows (work in progress).

 linux/
   jbit*.bin - The native versions of JBit for Linux/Android.